ramiror/spanglish/README.md

 Not even the parrot came | Nobody showed up
 For H or for B | For one reason or another
-Break hang poke pay | If you destroy the football, you pay for it It makes me sound | It's suspicious
+Break hang poke pay | If you destroy the football, you pay for it It makes me noise | It's suspicious

 ## English -> Spanish